 These are meaty and substantive and intentionally designed to build awareness of you and your expertise by driving organic (Google) traffic to your website.
 These take quite a bit of time to put together, and I recommend outlining it and gathering any media you may want to include (screenshots, photos, etc).
 You can even include video in this sort of thing!
-(Kath uses Loom for this.)
+(We use Loom for this.)

 I recommend getting very specific in this effort.
 Think of the number one problem your audience has and dive into it!
 Then, over time, you can build on this content, spinning off into narrower and narrower topics.
 The goal here is to establish yourself as a knowledgable authority.

-BTW: If you haven’t already, Kath, Josh and I put together a 100% no-strings crash course in business blogging that will help you get started.
+BTW: If you haven’t already, our team put together a 100% no-strings crash course in business blogging that will help you get started.
 Grab that right here.